 Your therapist will offer other effective treatments including:

 .
 Some therapists are trained to give acupuncture to stimulate the brain to release endorphins

 .
 Massage to help relax and make the joints more comfortable and flexible

 .
 Manual manipulation helps improve a range of movements in the joints – your therapist will advise the best manipulations

 .
-Electrotherapy with low level laser therapy and ultrasound therapy to

-  stimulate the healing process and reduce pain over time
+Electrotherapy with low level laser therapy and ultrasound therapy to stimulate the healing process and reduce pain over time

-  The most important thing is to choose a reliable physiotherapist in the

-  area.
-There are hundreds of such professionals but all of them are not

-  top-notch.
-Your research is important when choosing the best

-  physiotherapist to treat your condition.
+The most important thing is to choose a reliable physiotherapist in the area.
+There are hundreds of such professionals but not all of them are top-notch.
+Your research is important when choosing the best physiotherapist to treat your condition.